 The general way that a convection heater works is that it relies on the circulation of air within the room to heat the room.
 The fan blows air over a heating element and then it is re-circulated into the room.
 A convection heater is great for a small space like a bathroom or small bedroom.
 Convection heaters push hot air up to the ceiling.
-If the space has a high ceiling, a ceiling fan together with the heater creates an ideal comfy warm solution!
+If the space has a high ceiling, a ceiling fan and the heater create an ideal comfy warm solution!

 The best inexpensive parabolic heater uses a computer-designed parabolic reflector to focus heat, like a satellite dish concentrates TV signals.
-That makes it feel three times warmer than 1,500 watt heaters, yet uses a third less energy.
+That makes it feel three times warmer than 1,500-watt heaters, yet uses a third less energy.